AlexSmith11/Fallout4CharacterGen/README.md

 ### TODO:

 - Host output of the generator for a front-end to pickup
-- Create a sorted for the list of perks.
+- Create a sorter for the list of perks.
 Currently they already are but what if they are not?
 - Creation of a frontend in React/NextJS.
 This will include ways to manipulate the data in various ways

-S.P.E.C.I.A.L. hosted on: https://github.com/AlexSmith11/fallout4_data
+S.P.E.C.I.A.L. (input data) hosted on: https://github.com/AlexSmith11/fallout4_data

 # Gameplay Explanation